Nikki J is wearing the 'Rise Up Tank' in black and the 'Shine Bright Tights.'

 Congratulations mama, you’re doing great!
 Remember, you’ll get there…so don’t be too hard on yourself.
 Take time to truly appreciate your beautiful body for what it did!
 It created that miracle in your arms!
 Your body is awesome, and so are you.

-Written by Lorraine Scapens.
+Written by Ellen Chisholm in conjunction with Lorraine Scapens.
 Lorraine has been a pre and postnatal exercise specialist for more than 20 years.
 Busy mom to three girls, Lorraine knows exactly how to cater for moms during this special time.
 Her website Pregnancy Exercise is a hub of information, and her online programs are sold globally.